stefan22/rw2/readme.md

 - adding `align-items-center` vertically aligns content within row

-- horizontally centering the content
+- horizontally centering the column (as oppose to the one above that vertically aligns the content)
   ex:
     <div class="row justify-content-center">
      <div class="col-auto">

+-

 - basic nav menu